North Cotswolds - Stow-on-the-Wold

 The Eagle and Child (pub), The Royalist Hotel, Digbeth Street. website

 Treebus Tea Rooms, Digbeth Street.
 Very nice small tea room with very good food.
 Home baked cakes, cream teas, lunches.
-We have had lunch here a few times.

 Food & Drink in Nearby Villages